stephane-sttlab/sagdemo/README.md

  * Verify the service is also running by submitting the following command.
 You should see one sagdemo-ingress controller with a public IP address.
 It can take a few minutes for this IP address to show so you may have to repeat the command a few times.

      `kubectl get ingress`

  * Note the IP address assigned to the ingress controller, you will need it to call the API.

+To test the deployment run the following curl command: curl --location --request POST 'http://sagdemo.sttlab.eu/digests' \
+--header 'api-key: thisisademo' \
+--header 'Content-Type: application/json' \
+--data-raw '{
+    "algorithm": "SHA256",
+    "text": "test"
+}'

+ * Note the IP address assigned to the ingress controller, you will need it to call the API.